-- 4.20 Applying late (after the closing date of the 15th January), will mean the application will not be looked at/processed until after considering the applications that have been received on time. - 4.21 Where an application was received after the closing date, but on or before 31st January and includes independent professional evidence, which the Council's School Admissions Manager(s) will consider the evidence and may agree the application as on time where the proof justifies why the application could not be made on time.
+4.20 Applying late (after the closing date of the 15th January), will mean the application will not be looked at/processed until after considering the applications that have been received on time.

-- 4.22 The parent must be able to evidence that the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening, long term illness or there may have been a family bereavement, which prevented applying by the closing date. - 4.23 Moving into the area is not an exceptional reason for applying late.
-Late applicant families who are already resident within the catchment area and have moved to another address within catchment are also NOT exceptions and will be processed as a late application. - 4.24 Applications received after 31st January, cannot be considered under exceptional grounds, as it is too late to add them to the process and be considered as a late application. - 4.25 The Council's decision on behalf of the admitting authority will either be to offer a place at a school or refuse the place because the school is full and to admit another student would cause prejudice.
+- 4.21 Where an application was received after the closing date, but on or before 31st January and includes independent professional evidence, which the Council's School Admissions Manager(s) will consider the evidence and may agree the application as on time where the proof justifies why the application could not be made on time. - 4.22 The parent must be able to evidence that the reason for lateness was beyond their control i.e. children in care, forced re-location, new school opening, long term illness or there may have been a family bereavement, which prevented applying by the closing date. - 4.23 Moving into the area is not an exceptional reason for applying late.
+For Kingsway late applicant families who are already resident within the catchment area and have moved to another address within catchment are also NOT exceptions and will be processed as a late application.
+For all other Schools within the Trust late applicant families who have moved to another address within Leicestershire County Council or Leicester City Council (Braunstone Frith) are also NOT exceptions and will be processed as a late application - 4.24 Applications received after 31st January, cannot be considered under exceptional grounds, as it is too late to add them to the process and be considered as a late application. - 4.25 The Council's decision on behalf of the admitting authority will either be to offer a place at a school or refuse the place because the school is full and to admit another student would cause prejudice.
 A refusal letter will also explain to the parent their right to appeal. - 4.26 For those parents that do not live in Leicestershire or Leicester City Council (Braunstone Frith), the Council will confirm decisions to the home local authority (the local authority where council tax is paid, and the child resides) who will in turn inform parents of the Council's decision.